cbcrg/tcoffee/docs/tcoffee_manual.rst

 When you run this once, T-Coffee goes and fetches the structures.
 It will then align them using sap.
 It takes a lot of time to fetch structures, and it takes even more time to align them with sap.
 This is why T-Coffee saves these important intermediate results in a special location called the cache.
 By default, your cache is in ~/.t_coffee/cache, it is a good idea to empty it from time to time...

-Aligning Profile using Structural Information
+Aligning profile using structural information
 =============================================
 If you have two profiles to align, an ideal situation is when your profiles each contain one or more structures.
 These structures will guide the alignment of the profiles, even if they contain very distally related sequences.
 We have prepared two such profiles (prf1_pdb1.aln, prf2_pdb2.aln).
 You have two choices here.
 All you need is a template file that declares which sequences have a known structure.
 If you only want to align sequences, you can try: